ericwa/ericw-tools/docs/qbsp.rst

    Defaults to 0, brushes with higher values (equivalent to appearing later in the .map file) will clip away lower valued brushes.

+.. bmodel-key:: "_hulls" "n"

+   Bitmap ("Flags" type in FGD) that selects for which hulls collision data will be generated. eg. a decimal value of 11 (0b1011) would generate hull 0, hull 1, and hull 3.
+   Faces are computed using data from hull 0, not generating this hull will prevent a bmodel from being rendered, acting as a CLIP brush only active for the specified hulls.

+   Defaults to 0 which will generate clipnodes for all hulls.

 .. bmodel-key:: "_chop" "n"

    Set to 0 to prevent these brushes from being chopped.